 Final chosen objectives Other alternatives?
-Why not most appropriate to achieve the Resource Management Act Objective 22 The region's iwi authorities and local authorities work together under Treaty partner principles for the sustainable management of the regional community, both now and in the future.
+Why not most appropriate to achieve the Resource Management Act Objective 22 The region's iwi authorities and local authorities work together under Treaty partner principles for the sustainable management of the region's environment for the benefit and wellbeing of the regional community, both now and in the future.
 Objective 23 The principles of the Treaty of Waitangi are taken into account in a systematic way when resource management decisions are made.
 Objective 24 The concept and spirit of kaitiakitanga are integrated into the sustainable management of the Wellington region's natural and physical resources.
-Alternative 1 - No objectives in the Regional Policy Statement decision-making Alternative 2 - The objectives in the existing 1995 Regional Policy Statement about a mutually satisfactory relationship between Wellington Regional Council and the iwi of the region (objective 1), that the principles of the Treaty of Waitangi be taken into account in resource management (objective 2), that there would be increased opportunities for tangata whenua to exercise kaitiakitanga (objective 3).
-Alternative 1 - there would be no regional direction as to how involvement for the region's wi authorities should be improved consistently across the region.
+Alternative 1 - No objectives in the Regional Policy Statement to address involvement of tangata whenua in resource management decision-making Alternative 2 - The objectives in the existing 1995 Regional Policy Statement about a mutually satisfactory relationship between Wellington Regional Council and the iwi of the region (objective 1), that the principles of the Treaty of Waitangi be taken into account in resource management (objective 2), that there would be increased opportunities for tangata whenua to exercise kaitiakitanga (objective 3).
+Alternative 1 - there would be no regional direction as to how involvement for the region's iwi authorities should be improved consistently across the region.
 The issue of significance identified with the region's local authorities would not be addressed.
 Sections 7(a) and 8 of the Resource Management Act would also not be met.
 Alternative 2 - The objectives in the operative Regional Policy Statement were assessed as part of the review with the region's iwi authorities, as being ineffective and inadequate.
 Alternative 2 would, therefore, not be appropriate.
 The required changes have been reflected in the revised objectives.
 Importantly, the revised objectives also address involvement of all local authorities, not just Greater Wellington.